claranet/terraform-signalfx-integrations/cloud/aws/README.md

   - then change `create_metric_streams_iam` from `true` to `false` and run `terraform apply` to destroy the IAM role.
     If you do not follow that process, the AWS integration will end up in `CANCELATION_FAILED` status.

+Note: filtering metrics on tags does not work with Metric Streams, so the default filter on the `aws_tag_sfx_monitored` tag is not used.
+This can increase your SignalFX licensing costs when switching from pull based ingestion to push if not all EC2 hosts have to be monitored in an AWS account.

 ### CloudWatch Logs sync (BETA)

 - When enabling AWS Cloudwatch Logs sync with `enable_logs_sync = true`, you also need to set `create_logs_iam` to `true`.